turingschool/front-end-curriculum/lessons/module-1/js-1.md

 * JavaScript data types
 * What a variable is and how to use it
+* Adding variables to strings (concatenation and interpolation)
 * Operators and how to use them
 * Conditionals and when to use them
 * How to declare and call functions with or without parameters